 With an IP in hand, your browser opens a TCP connection to port 443 - the three-way handshake (SYN, SYN-ACK, ACK) that turns IP’s unreliable, possibly-out-of-order packets into an ordered, reliable byte stream.
 That is TCP/IP’s entire job: a dependable pipe built on an undependable network.

-The negotiated protocol is HTTP/2 - the response status line reads HTTP/2 200.
-That matters here because a page like this pulls many small files (fonts, the site’s script bundle, prefetched pages).
+That HTTP/2 choice matters here because a page like this pulls many small files (fonts, the site’s script bundle, prefetched pages).
 HTTP/2 multiplexes them all over the single TLS connection, instead of paying for a fresh handshake per file the way older HTTP effectively forced.

 5. The request, and what’s actually on the far end